pyrsia/pyrsia/docs/tutorials/build_from_source.md

 with `--pipeline-service-endpoint` (see above).

-Because we will be using this prototype for building Maven artifacts, make sure you have installed a JDK11 and configured JAVA_HOME before running `cargo run`.
+Because we will be using this prototype for building Maven artifacts, make sure JDK11 and Apache Maven are installed and configured before running `cargo run`.

 ## Trigger a build from source for a given artifact